PoliticalGraveyard.com

 Hardwick, Arthur, Jr. — of Buffalo, Erie County, N.Y.
 Member of New York state assembly, 1965-66 (Erie County 3rd District 1965, 157th District 1966).
 Still living as of 1966.

 Hardwick, Charles — also known as Chuck Hardwick — of Betsey, Wayne County, Ky.
 Republican.
-Member of Kentucky state house of representatives 53rd District; defeated, 1973; elected 1975; candidate in primary for U.S. Representative from Kentucky 5th District, 1978.
+Member of Kentucky state house of representatives 53rd District; defeated, 1973; elected 1975; candidate for U.S. Representative from Kentucky 5th District, 1978.
 Still living as of 1978.

 Hardwick, Chuck See Charles Hardwick